royerlab/ultrack/docs/source/rest_api.rst

             "tracks": ""
         }

-Lastly, the following endpoint could be used in a situation where the client has already the instance segmentation of the cells from a third party software, like Cellpose or StarDist.
+Last but not least, the following endpoint could be used in a situation where the client already has the instance segmentation of the cells, for example, from Cellpose or StarDist.

 .. _segment_labels:
 .. describe:: WEBSOCKET /segment/labels

-    This endpoint is similar to the :ref:`/segment/auto_detect <segment_auto_detect>` endpoint, but it allows the client to manually provide the instance segmentation of the cells.
+    This endpoint is similar to the :ref:`/segment/auto_detect <segment_auto_detect>` endpoint, but it allows the client to provide pre-computed instance segmentation of the cells.
-    This endpoint wraps the :meth:`ultrack.utils.labels_to_contours` function, which is capable of obtaining the contours of the cells from the instance segmentation.
+    This endpoint wraps the :meth:`ultrack.utils.labels_to_contours` function, which computes the foreground and contours of the cells from the instance segmentation.

     This endpoint requires the following JSON payload: